apache/ignite/ipc/shmem/README.txt

 This will build and install the shared memory library and the headers into the default location on your system (which is usually '/usr/local').

-Usage with Apache Ignite
+Usage with GridGain
 -------------------

 Copy compiled library to folder that already listed in 'java.library.path' with name in form: 'libigniteshmem-<ignite-version>.<extension>'.
-Note: Ignite should be restarted.
+Note: GridGain should be restarted.

 **************************************************************************************
 *** Additional notes: